Temporal Network Analysis Using Zigzag Persistence: Method

 The one-dimensional feature (the cycle represented in $H_1$) is present twice in the persistence diagram.
 This is due to it first appearing in $G_{(3,5)}$ and then disappearing at $G_{(4,5)}$ with corresponding persistence pair $(4, 4.5)$.
 The cycle then reappears at $G_{(5,7)}$ and disappears at $G_{(8,9)}$ resulting in persistence pair at $(6,8.5)$.

 This example demonstrates how zigzag persistence captures the changing structure of temporal graphs at multiple dimensions.
 It is possible to also capture higher-dimensional structures using higher-dimensional homology, although we do not investigate this direction in this work.
+In particular, it is not clear what higher dimensional homology would represent in the context of data coming from 1-dimensional graph structures.